 In a world where borders are nothing but figurative lines and being nomadic creatures is all the rage, what exactly is normal?

-Travelling to a different country you will almost always receive the question of ‘where are you from?’
-This long-aged question forms another question of ‘why?’
+Travelling to a different country, you will almost always receive the question of ‘where are you from?’
+This long-aged question then forms another question of ‘why did you come here?’

-Is it because you are simply abnormal in a country you do not originate from or is it because you do not look the part as a local?
+Do these questions form because you simply do not look the part as a local?

-Migration has turned racial profiling into a more common thing in the light of society and with the amount we see today, it is no surprise to see people profiling where you are from or creating prejudice assumptions about your race.
+Migration has turned racial profiling into a more common thing in the light of society.
+With the diversity of society today, it is no surprise to see people profiling where you are from or creating prejudice assumptions about your race.

 According to the Australian Human Rights Commission, one in 10 Australians believed some races are inferior or superior to others, as well as 18 percent of surveyors stated they have faced racial discrimination based on the colour of their skin.